The 3 Core Elements of the SOC Visibility Triad

 Learn About the Benefits of a Triad Strategy

-Download our new eBook, A Day in the Life of a SOC Analyst: Before and After a Triad Strategy, to learn how NDR together with SIEM and EDR makes life a lot easier for the SOC analyst.
+Download our new eBook, The SOC Visibility Triad: Three Core Pillars for Network-Centric Threat Detection and Response, to learn how NDR together with SIEM and EDR makes life a lot easier for the SOC analyst.
 You’ll learn how it delivers on several dimensions required in a modern-day SOC.

 Latest posts by Mustafa Rassiwala (see all)